A Rage to Live (novel)

-A Rage to Live is a 1949 novel by John O'Hara. it was a bestseller upon release.
+A Rage to Live is a 1949 novel by John O'Hara.
+It was a bestseller upon release.
 The novel is described as a large-scale social chronicle, depicting a wide swath of American society, set in the fictional locale of Fort Penn, PA.

-The book achieved commercial success, appearing in Publishers Weekly's list of the top ten best-selling fiction works in the United States in the year 1963.
+The book achieved commercial success, appearing at fourth place in Publishers Weekly's list of the top ten best-selling fiction works in the United States in the year 1949.
 A film based on the book was released in 1965.